Emanuel Cecchini: Málaga

 On 27 July 2017, Cecchini signed a five-year deal with La Liga club Málaga CF. He made his debut on 15 October, replacing Paul Baysse late into a 0–2 home loss against CD Leganés.

 On 28 December 2017, Cecchini was loaned to Mexican Club León for the next six months without a buying option.
 After appearing in only 63 minutes for the club, he returned to Banfield the following 25 June, also in a temporary deal.

 On 8 August 2019, Cecchini was loaned to Seattle Sounders FC of Major League Soccer (MLS) on the last day of the league's summer transfer window.
 After again appearing rarely, he joined Unión de Santa Fe also in a temporary deal.

 Cecchini was one of the eight first-team players released by Málaga on 3 October 2020, due to a layoff; his loan, however, is maintained until its expiration (January 2021), with the player being officially released afterwards.

-Gimnasia La Plate
+Gimnasia La Plata

 On 18 February 2021, Cecchini joined Gimnasia LP, signing a deal until the end of 2021.
 On 7 January 2022, Cecchini signed a new contract with the club until the end of the year.

+In Chile

+In 2023, Cecchini played for Chilean Primera División club Unión Española.
+The next season, he switched to Audax Italiano.